-Although in principle this idea is right, the heating effect is negligible, and the cooling effect due to In fact, interviewees have probably never investigated the problem before - they fabricated this (mis)conception during the interview.
+Although in principle this idea is right, the heating effect due to diminished shortwave absorption is small and the cooling effect due to diminished longwave absorption and emission probably prevails [11].
+Influence of changes in stratospheric ozone is, in any case, an order of magnitude lower than the total anthropogenic influence on Earth's radiative balance.
+In fact, interviewees have probably never investigated the problem before - they fabricated this (mis)conception during the interview.
 This idea is connected with the mostly wrong answer to q.
 6 - atmosphere being considered just like a sunshine blocking medium.